actswartz/dlr/Lab-03-Using-Variables.md

 ### Task: Create the `configure_hostnames.yml` Playbook

 1. In your `gem` directory, create a new file named `configure_hostnames.yml`.
+2. Launch or reopen the file with nano:

+    ```bash
+    nano configure_hostnames.yml
+    ```

-2. Copy and paste the following YAML into the file.
+3. Copy and paste the following YAML into the file.

 ```yaml
 ---